cruna-cc/cruna-toolkit/README.md

 }
 ```

-The smart contract implementing the interface should assure that the owning token is an ERC-721.
+The smart contract implementing the interface should verify that the owning token is an ERC-721.
+However, the protocol can be used to extend any smart contract that exposes an ownerOf function.

 ## The implementation